Riccardo9190/aws-s3-backend/README.md

 # AWS S3 Back-End

-Server-side application for interacting with AWS S3.
+Server-side application for interacting with AWS S3 bucket.

 ### Technologies Used: